 Know the Rules

-Read the Pennsic Site Rules, especially section 10 dealing with kids, before you go.
+Read the Pennsic Site Rules, especially the section on Troll Policies dealing with kids, before you go.
 Here are the highlights (but don’t take my word for it, go read them yourself!):

 Youth fighting as adults must have their parents’ cell phone numbers on yellow diamonds on their helmets.
 For fencers, the diamond goes on the gauntlet.
 Photo by Arianna.